roylouisgarcia/flames/README.md

 # FLAMES: Relationship Predictor

 This is an HTML, JAVASCRIPT, AND CSS implementation of a game that accepts two names and returns a relationship prediction based on the number of common letters.
-View the project (here)[https://roylouislgarcia.github.io/portfolioentries/currentprojects/flames/]
+View the project [here][flamesinportfolio]

 ## Installation